-Umbrellas at Disney World (and the Best Compact Travel Umbrellas)
+Are Umbrellas Allowed at Disney World? (and the Best Compact Travel Umbrellas)

 I was doing some online shopping for a new umbrella to keep in my car, because mine somehow disappeared recently.
 (I think it has something to do with one of my kids.)

 As I was looking for an umbrella, it got me wondering if using an umbrella on rainy days at Disney World was something people ever do.

 It turns out that “umbrellas vs. ponchos at Disney World” can be a rather heated debate.

 There is definitely a large anti-umbrella crowd, some of them even wishing umbrellas would become banned at the parks.

 The anti-umbrella crowd claims that umbrellas: